dr-kinder/code-samples/_readme.txt

 -------------------------------------------------------------------------
 perrin.py
 -------------------------------------------------------------------------
 Generate figure displaying Perrin's experimental data on Brownian motion.
 This script requires the data set 04brownian/g26perrindata.npy.

 The script illustrates loading and plotting a data set and includes LaTeX formatting of axis labels and grid lines.

-You must copy g26perrindata.npy into the current folder to run the script.

 -------------------------------------------------------------------------
 print_write.py
 -------------------------------------------------------------------------
 Write same data to a file and print to display.

 This script illustrates the similarites between writing to a text file and printing to the screen.

 -------------------------------------------------------------------------
 simple_plot.py